On July 25, important bipartisan legislation was introduced by two

 of items received through their vehicle donation program.
 The CARS Act would still allow a deduction for the fair market value of vehicles worth up to $500 and certified appraisal over the $5,000 threshold.
 Between those amounts, the valuation would be determined by an authorized online service (such as Kelley Blue Book), with the charity verifying through

 an inspection of the vehicle’s physical condition.
 That would yield certainty for the donor while preserving the important tracking and enforcement objectives of the 2004 reforms.
 As of September 1, the coalition working to push this bill through Congress had secured 135 cosponsors, including 28 bipartisan members of the congressional tax committee.
-In the meantime, you can visit www.restorecardonations.org for more information.
-You can also join the many other charities working together with our informal coalition to enact this legislation by emailing us at email@example.com.
+You can also join the many other charities working together with our informal coalition to enact this legislation by contacting us.